loevlie/nb_search/README.md

 ### todo

 If you have a specific notebook you would like to tag as TODO then you can search for it with this.
-You can also put an optional description that will be displayed above the notebook link.
+You can also put an optional description and due date (in brackets) that will be displayed above the notebook link.
 The syntax for this is shown below and can be put in any code cell in a notebook:

-`%TODO Optional Description`
+`%TODO [YEAR-MONTH-DAY] Optional Description`

 The todo option is simple and only requires the user input the directory they would like to search through or '.' for the current one as shown below: